 • Median duration of each ICANS event was 7.8-48.5 hours across the 3 cohorts.
 See Table: MonumenTAL-1 Study: ICANS Events Associated With TALVEY.

-• Most ICANS events were grade 1/2 that occurred with step-up doses and the first full dose.
+• Most ICANS events were grade 1/2 that occurred with step-up doses (SUDs) and the first full dose.
 Almost all cases of ICANS events were resolved.

 • Two patients each in the 0.4 mg/kg QW and 0.8 mg/kg Q2W cohorts required dose modifications due to ICANS.